Voting machine: Balls

 The first major proposal for the use of voting machines came from the Chartists in the United Kingdom in 1838.
 Among the radical reforms called for in The People's Charter were universal suffrage and voting by secret ballot.
-This required major changes in the conduct of elections, and as responsible reformers, the Chartists not only demanded reforms but described how to accomplish them, publishing Schedule A, a description of how to run a polling place, and Schedule B, a description of a voting machine to be used in such a polling place.
+The Chartists not only demanded reforms but described how to accomplish them, publishing Schedule A, a description of how to run a polling place, and Schedule B, a description of a voting machine to be used in such a polling place.

 The Chartist voting machine, attributed to Benjamin Jolly of 19 York Street in Bath, allowed each voter to cast one vote in a single race.
 This matched the requirements of a British parliamentary election.
 Each voter was to cast his vote by dropping a brass ball into the appropriate hole in the top of the machine by the candidate's name.
 Each voter could only vote once because each voter was given just one brass ball.
 The ball advanced a clockwork counter for the corresponding candidate as it passed through the machine, and then fell out the front where it could be given to the next voter.